Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Examples
 --------

-There are several low voltage devices that can be hacked.
+There are many low voltage appliances that can be hacked.
 Here are some examples:

 .. _starter_kit_hardware_hacking_smoke_detector:

 Readout Smoke Detectors
 ^^^^^^^^^^^^^^^^^^^^^^^

-Wireless interconnectable smoke detectors allow to readout the alarm signal of a whole smoke detector network at a single point.
+Wireless interconnectable smoke detectors allow to read out the alarm signal of a whole smoke detector network at a single point.
 We are going to hack such a smoke detector and utilized this feature to trigger actions if smoke is detected.
 For example, notify someone with an email or a text message about the